ZXShady/enchantum/docs/limitations.md

 enum class Empty {};
 ```

-Cannot be reflected as a consequence of disabling forward declared enums.
+`Empty` cannot be reflected as a consequence of disabling forward declared enums.

 ## Enum Range